 Make sure you check all appliance hoses & faucets for leaks or damage and inspect the seals around toilets & bathtubs to ensure they are watertight.
 Also, survey your plumbing and heating pipes.
 If you see any cracks, rust, mold, or leaks, have a plumber look at it right away.
 A burst pipe can quickly translate into thousands of dollars home and property damage.

-Are You Safe from Wicked Water?
+Is Your Home Safe from Wicked Water?

 There are countless ways your home can become vulnerable to water damage.
 Rain can back up in your gutters or enter through your window seals.
 And while there are so many ways water can damage your home, they all mean the same things — your property and family could be in danger, and it will be an expensive fix.